Handling and restraint: General principles

 Rabbits

-The following videos show the traditional techniques for how to lift a rabbit and how to restrain a rabbit.
-Note that the while the scruff of the neck may be used to secure a rabbit, they should not be lifted by the scruff and should always have their weight fully supported from below
+Rabbits are prone to spinal injuries so handling should always carefully follow recommended techniques.
+Note that the while the scruff of the neck may be used to secure a rabbit, they should not be lifted by the scruff and should always have their weight fully supported from below.
+Rabbits should never be lifted by the ears.
+For more information on the handling and restraint of rabbits see:

 Non-human primates